Tetrabyte/SecureSend/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pglombardo/PasswordPusher)

-_This option will deploy a production Password Pusher instance backed by a postgres database to Heroku.
+_This option will deploy a production Tbyte Secure Send instance backed by a postgres database to Heroku.
 Heroku used to offer free dynos but that is [no longer the case](https://blog.heroku.com/next-chapter) from November 28, 2022.
 Hosting charges will be incurred._

 ## From Source